 Usability doesn't always mesh with business needs and compromise is part of life.
 While the "speak in threes" rule tested well in the service line body sections, we decided that we needed to have more than three metrics in each of the areas.
 This was a top down decision and I've learned to choose my battles.
 Having 5-6 metrics in the body was not going to break the feature.
 Yes, it adds friction but it doesn't stop the show and we can always iterate if performance wanes.

 After some tweaks the design is finalized I deliver all the assets that Tori would need to create as many of these automated reports as possible.
 Headers and icons for any service line I could imagine are handed off in an optimized format for an email.

 Tori is a full stack developer.
 Her time is valuable to her and us so having her spend it crafting HTML templates would have been a waste.
 Having me design and code the template layout saves resources and ensures that the designer's vision is executed… because the designer coded it.
 When issues crop up during the coding phase I can quickly adapt the assets or propose additional changes to optimize the feature.

 In the end we delivered a weekly mailer that extended the functionality and experience of our web application.
 On top of that we crafted a scalable system for delivering the same quality product to our customers every single week.

 In meeting the need for generated reports to be emailed to healthcare managers and executives we discovered a world of opportunity for us to deliver more value to our customers.
-As we have worked together with our Rockstar team in the research process and over the years as our clients, we have helped them evolve into comfortable users of modern digital consumer user experiences.
+As we worked together with our clients over the years, we have helped them evolve into comfortable users of modern digital consumer user experiences.